-PoPP Trainings Psychology of Parenting Gro year olds) Outcomes since Incredible Years Preschool: Number of Groups Delivered (or currently being delivered) 572 practitioners Level 4 Group Triple P: Number of families enrolled in groups 365 practitioners Number of children for whom pre and post group SDQs have been gathered Group Teen Triple P: guttered 25 practitioners % of children in the clinical range at the start of groups how had moved out of this high risk range when their parents finished attending a group arenting Group (3-6 comes since 2013
+Psychology of Parenting Group Outcomes since 2013 Number of Groups Delivered (or currently being delivered) 1,124 Number of families enrolled in groups 7,386 Number of children for whom pre and post group SDQs have been gathered 3,979 % of children in the clinical range at the start of groups how had moved out of this high risk range when their parents finished attending a group 60%

-The Psychology of Parenting Project (PoPP) is now expanding its offers of evidence-based supports for children, young people and families.
+The Psychology of Parenting Programme (PoPP) has now expanded its offers of evidence-based supports for children, young people and families.
 These extended offers are intended to expand the age range that current PoPP supported interventions target.
 PoPP is now supporting sites to train practitioners in, and deliver groups targeting families of school age children (7-12 year olds) where there are concerns.
-These groups are The Incredible Years[®] School Age Basic Programme and Level 4 Group Triple P. PoPP is also extending its offers to include a more universal intervention, group-based intervention for parents of typically developing adolescents, Group Teen Triple P.
+These groups are The Incredible Years® School Age Basic Programme and Level 4 Group Triple P. PoPP has also extended its offers to include a more universal intervention, group-based intervention for parents of typically developing adolescents, Group Teen Triple P.

 In addition to these groups for parents, since the Covid-19 pandemic PoPP has supported PoPP sites to be able to offer Triple P Online for families.
 This is a self-directed online intervention for parents, aimed at supporting parents to understand their child's behaviour, strengthen relationships and build their child's social emotional and behavioural skills.
-To date 189 families have enrolled in the Triple P Online intervention.
+To date 215 families have enrolled in the Triple P Online intervention.